-An increase in interest rates by 0.5% (and no rise in inflation) has an adverse impact of around £0.8m on the year 30 cash balance.
+An increase in interest rates by 0.5% (and no rise in inflation) has an adverse impact of around £409k on the year 30 cash balance.

-All housing stock was revalued in September 2017 and is valued on an Existing Use Value basis.
+All housing stock secured to BOS and Santander was revalued in September 2017 with the CAF secured stock being revalued in July 2021.
+Stock is valued on an Existing Use Value basis.
 Stock secured to CAF Bank is valued every 3 years with BOS and Santander secured stock being valued every 5 years.
-There is excess asset cover for all arranged debt and it is currently projected that capacity exists to raise further loan finance of around £14m.
+There is excess asset cover for all arranged debt and it is currently projected that capacity exists to raise further loan finance of around £17m.